Blanche Monnier: Arrests and aftermath

 Louise Monnier was arrested, became ill shortly afterwards and died 15 days later, after seeing an angry mob gather in front of her house.
 Marcel Monnier appeared in court and was initially convicted, but later was acquitted on appeal; he was deemed mentally incapacitated, and, although the judges criticised his choices, they found that a "duty to rescue" did not exist in the penal code at that time with sufficient rule to convict him.
 Marcel Monnier died in June 1913 at the age of 65 in Migné.

 After she was released from the room, Monnier continued to have mental health problems.
 She was diagnosed with various disorders, including anorexia nervosa, (Note: Then written in French as "anorexie hystérique".) schizophrenia, exhibitionism, and coprophilia.
 This soon led to her admission to a psychiatric hospital in Blois, where she died on 13 October 1913, in apparent obscurity.

 Legacy

 In 1930, André Gide published a book about the incident, titled La Séquestrée de Poitiers, changing little but the names of the protagonists.

-Bengali writer Sayak Aman also wrote a story named 'Ponchish Bochor Pore (25 years later) based on the incident.